 Population Density of Costa Rica

-Costa Rica’s population density is 94 people per square km which is the third highest in Central America.
+Costa Rica’s population density is 94 people per square kilometer, which is the third highest in Central America.
 However, almost 70 percent of the population lives in the Central Valley.
 This is where the country’s largest cities – San José, Heredia, Alajuela, and Cartago – are located.
 It is the economic center and the heart of the country.
 San José is considered one of the safest cities in all of Latin America.
 On the other hand, the South of Costa Rica is sparsely populated.
 There, you can still find a lot of wilderness and untouched rainforests.